Last Updated on March 12, 2026 by Black Sunshine Media

 “Hello It’s Me” (Todd Rundgren) by the Isley Brothers (1974)

-Quite frankly, I wasn’t sure this was the Todd Rundgren song, and I’m still not sure these guys were sold on the idea in the first place.
+Quite frankly, I wasn’t sure this was the classic Todd Rundgren yacht rock song, and I’m still not sure these guys were sold on the idea in the first place.
 Nice effort, though.

 “Common People” (Pulp) by William Shatner